cgawdzik/COMP3004-TeamProject/README.md

   - Integrated **Tandem logo** via `resources.qrc`.
   - Implemented warnings for **Hyperglycemia** and **Insulin Too Low**.
   - Created the **Bolus Bar** to visually display the last dose.
+  - Contributed to UML Use Cases and one Sequence Diagram alongside all other members.
+  - Also created four seperate Sequence Diagrams for Emergency scenarios
 - **Yuki Nakashima**
   - Implemented Personal Profile Management pages.
     - Developed a data structure model to display data on each table/list view.